 Commercial paper and banker’s acceptances

-The Securities Act of 1933 specifies any security with a maturity of 270 days or less is exempt from registration.
+The Securities Act of 1933 specifies that any security with a maturity of 270 days or less is exempt from registration.
 Because of this rule, commercial paper and banker’s acceptances are virtually always issued with maximum maturities of 270 days.

 Railroad ETCs